 Proposed regulations were issued in 2022 with respect to two of the items on the Plan (Numbers 3 [abuse exception to the anti-clawback regulation], and 5 [§2053]) and final regulations were issued for the actuarial tables project (Number 11 on the 2022-2023 Plan).
+Final regulations were issued for the GST exemption allocation extensions project (Number 9 on the 2023-2024 Plan) on May 3, 2024.
+See Item 4.i below.

 Item 9, completion of final regulations on the taxation of gifts or bequests from certain expatriates, has been in process for a number of years.
 Tabetha Peavey of the Treasury Office of Tax Legislative Counsel reported at the ABA Section of Taxation January 2024, meeting that Treasury is "nearing completion" of these regulations.
 See Jonathan Curry, ABA Section of Taxation Meeting: Guidance Banning 'Hoffman' CRATs is Imminent, 182 Tax Notes Federal 948 (Jan.
 29, 2024).
+Cathy Hughes, Treasury Department Office of Tax Policy, at the ABA Tax Section meeting in May 2024 confirmed that these final regulations "are set to come out by the end of the summer."
+Erin Schilling, Finalized IRS Estate Tax Regulations Expected This Summer, Bloomberg Dally Tax Report (May 3, 2024).